 - Be proactive with blocking invalid traffic.
 Also referred to as click fraud or ad fraud, invalid traffic is non-genuine traffic such as bots or business rivals clicking your ads.
 Yes, it does happen more than you think… Read more in our guide here.

 - Understand how Quality Score works and how it can influence your ad spend.
-The short version of this is to make sure your ad and your landing page are designed to capture your audience’s attention; to reduce the bounce rate and to maximise conversions.
-Easier said than done right?
+The short version of this is to make sure your ad and your landing page are designed to capture your audience’s attention, to reduce the bounce rate, and maximise conversions.
+Easier said than done, right?

 Check out our guide about bringing your CPC down.

 How quickly can I expect to see results with my Ads?

-Yes, you can have your Google Ads up and running in under an hour, and you can be seeing clicks and traffic within that time too.
+Yes, you can have your Google Ads up and running in under an hour, and you can see clicks and traffic within that time too.
 But to start seeing those proper results, with consistent sales and a solid return on ad spend (ROAS), it can take a few weeks or even months.